karimimp/karimimp.github.io/_posts/2020-07-29-animatation-in-fluent.md

 a sequence of solution snapshots.
 In brief, the journal file should carry out three steps after reading the case and data files:

-1. Configure image output
+1. Configure images output
 2. Create contours
 3. Setup `execute-commands`

-So let's walk through the tree steps by creating and animation of how gas bubbles disperse into the liquid phase in a bioreactor.
+Let's walk through the tree steps by creating an animation of how gas bubbles disperse into the liquid phase in a bioreactor.

 <img src="/assets/posts_images/air_disperse.png?raw=true"
 title="Air dispersion" class="align-center" width="600" heights="300"/>

-### 1. Configure image output
+### 1. Configure images output

-As the sequence of images are saved for certain number of time-steps or iterations, it is utmost important to make sure the output images are consistence.
-This is done via the following commands in the journal file:
+As the sequence of images are saved for certain number of time-steps or iterations, it is important to make sure the output images are consistence.
+This is done via the following commands in a journal file:

 ```
 /display/set/contours/filled-contours yes